 The School of Dentistry conducts interviews using the Multiple Mini Interview (MMI) format.
 During MMI, candidates rotate through a series of timed stations and have one-on-one discussions with multiple interviewers about a variety of topics.
 The interviewers include current students, staff, faculty, and Admissions Committee members.

 Laboratory Bench Test

-In addition to participating in MMI, ITDP candidates will be required to complete a practical examination on manikins in a preclinical laboratory.
-Details about the types of dental procedures involved and materials supplied/needed will be provided via email to selected candidates.
+In addition to participating in MMI, ITDP candidates may be required to complete a practical examination on manikins in a preclinical laboratory.
+Details about this possible assessment will be made available at a later date.